 1. Omega-3 Fatty Acids

-These unsaturated fats are full of benefits for brain health, assisting with functions like memory, learning, and thought processing.
+These unsaturated fats are beneficial for brain health, assisting with functions like memory, learning, and thought processing.
 They can also help prevent brain diseases like Alzheimer’s disease and dementia.
-Find Omega-3 fatty acids in oily fish like salmon or mackerel, as well as in walnuts, chia seeds, and flax seeds.
+Find Omega-3 fatty acids in oily fish like salmon or mackerel and walnuts, chia seeds, and flax seeds.

 2. Vitamin B